 The candidate must complete the Certification Course, which involves practical assessments as well as a written assessment, and can then begin logging the required minimum 10 sessions of supervised coaching with a certified Level 2 or above coach, the last of which must be assessed by an ADAPT Assessor, and if successful the candidate will then receive the ADAPT Level One Certification.

-LEVEL TWO: COACH
+LEVEL TWO: FUNDAMENTALS COACH

-The Level Two ADAPT Coach is the standard certification an individual must possess before he or she is capable of teaching the fundamental principles, methods and movements or parkour, either in a class format or on a one-to-one basis, unassisted and unsupervised.
-A Level Two Coach is considered capable of teaching the fundamental aspects of the discipline in any situation and to anyone who wishes to learn.
+The Level Two ADAPT Fundamentals Coach is the standard certification an individual must possess before he or she is capable of teaching the fundamental principles, methods and movements or parkour, either in a class format or on a one-to-one basis, unassisted and unsupervised.
+A Fundamentals Coach is considered capable of teaching the fundamental aspects of the discipline in any situation and to anyone who wishes to learn.

 This level of trainer has to be highly competent in all aspects of the discipline, and able to demonstrate all of the basic movements and principles encapsulated within parkour.